yingweiwo

 Therapeutic Uses

-EXPL THER The non-proteinic amino acid L-theanine and caffeine, a methylxanthine derivative, are naturally occurring ingredients in tea.
-The present study investigated the effect of a combination of 97 mg L-theanine and 40 mg caffeine as compared to placebo treatment on cognitive performance, alertness, blood pressure, and heart rate in a sample of young adults (n = 44).
-Cognitive performance, self-reported mood, blood pressure, and heart rate were measured before L-theanine and caffeine administration (i.e. at baseline) and 20 min and 70 min thereafter.
-The combination of moderate levels of L-theanine and caffeine significantly improved accuracy during task switching and self-reported alertness (both P < 0.01) and reduced self-reported tiredness (P < 0.05).
-There were no significant effects on other cognitive tasks, such as visual search, choice reaction times, or mental rotation.
-The present results suggest that 97 mg of L-theanine in combination with 40 mg of caffeine helps to focus attention during a demanding cognitive task.
+Experimental Treatment: The non-protein amino acid L-theanine and the methylxanthine derivative caffeine are naturally occurring components in tea.
+This study aimed to investigate the effects of a combination of 97 mg L-theanine and 40 mg caffeine compared to placebo on cognitive function, alertness, blood pressure, and heart rate in 44 young adults.
+Cognitive function, self-reported mood, blood pressure, and heart rate were measured before administration of L-theanine and caffeine (i.e., baseline levels) and at 20 and 70 minutes after administration.
+Results showed that a moderate dose of L-theanine and caffeine significantly improved task switching accuracy and self-reported alertness (both P < 0.01) and reduced self-reported fatigue (P < 0.05).
+This combination had no significant effect on other cognitive tasks, such as visual search, choice reaction time, and mental rotation.
+These findings suggest that the combination of 97 mg L-theanine and 40 mg caffeine can help improve concentration when performing challenging cognitive tasks.

-EXPL THER The aim of this study was to compare 50 mg caffeine, with and without 100 mg L-theanine, on cognition and mood in healthy volunteers.
-The effects of these treatments on word recognition, rapid visual information processing, critical flicker fusion threshold, attention switching and mood were compared to placebo in 27 participants.
-Performance was measured at baseline and again 60 min and 90 min after each treatment (separated by a 7-day washout).
-Caffeine improved subjective alertness at 60 min and accuracy on the attention-switching task at 90 min.
-The L-theanine and caffeine combination improved both speed and accuracy of performance of the attention-switching task at 60 min, and reduced susceptibility to distracting information in the memory task at both 60 min and 90 min.
-These results replicate previous evidence which suggests that L-theanine and caffeine in combination are beneficial for improving performance on cognitively demanding tasks.
+This study aimed to compare the effects of 50 mg caffeine (with or without 100 mg L-theanine) on cognition and mood in healthy volunteers.
+Twenty-seven participants were evaluated, and the effects of these treatments on word recognition, rapid visual information processing, critical flicker fusion threshold, attention switching, and mood were compared to a placebo group.
+Performance was measured at baseline and at 60 and 90 minutes after each treatment (with a 7-day washout period between treatments).
+Caffeine improved subjective alertness at 60 minutes and accuracy on the attention switching task at 90 minutes.
+The combination of L-theanine and caffeine improved speed and accuracy on the attention switching task at 60 minutes and reduced sensitivity to distracting information on the memory task at both 60 and 90 minutes.
+These results replicate previous evidence suggesting that the combined use of L-theanine and caffeine is beneficial for improving performance on cognitively demanding tasks.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.